BonsaiDen/JavaScript-Garden/doc/scopes.md

         }
     }

-The above code gets transformed before execution is started, JavaScript moves the `var` statements, followed by the `function` declarations, at the top of the next surrounding scope.
+The above code gets transformed before any execution is started.
+JavaScript moves the `var` statements as well as the `function` declarations to the top of the nearest surrounding scope.

     // var statements got moved here
     var bar, someValue; // default to 'undefined'